moacir-rodrigues-petry/201-session/README.md

 ### Module 5 - Creating a Remote Repository and Pushing Code

-Before implementing GitHub Actions, create a GitHub repository.
+Before implementing the CI/CD with GitHub Actions, create a GitHub repository.
 Now open the terminal in this root directory and run the following command to add a remote repository: `git remote add 201-session https://github.com/user/repo-created.git`

 List the remote repositories to ensure the remote repository is added correctly: